How to Get Cheap Car Insurance (2024)

 • What makes a car cheaper for insurance?

 Certain cars cost less to insure, including vehicles with good safety features, low rates of theft, and solid industry rankings.
-Less expensive cars that require less money to repair can also lead to more affordable premiums since insurers want to avoid hefty claims payouts.
+Less expensive cars that require less money to repair can also lead to cheaper auto insurance premiums since insurers want to avoid hefty insurance claims payouts.

 • How can you lower your car insurance premiums without reducing coverage?